carthisspace/open-lovable/carthis.md

     2.  **Frontend to API**: The frontend sends a request to a relevant Next.js API route (e.g., `app/api/generate-ai-code-stream/route.ts` or `app/api/analyze-edit-intent/route.ts`).
     3.  **API Processing**: The API route processes the request:
         *   It interacts with external AI models (Anthropic, OpenAI, Groq, and Google Gemini) using the AI SDKs to generate or analyze code.
-        *   It communicates with the E2B Code Interpreter API to create, manage, run commands, and retrieve files from the sandbox.
+        *   It communicates with the E2B Code Interpreter API to create, manage, run commands, and retrieve files from the sandbox, incorporating advanced error handling for tasks like package installation to ensure environment consistency.
         *   It might use Firecrawl for web scraping to gather additional context.
         *   Utility functions from `lib/` are used for tasks like file parsing or intent analysis.
     4.  **Streaming Responses**: For code generation or application, API routes often stream responses back to the frontend (`apply-ai-code-stream`, `generate-ai-code-stream`).
 This provides real-time updates to the user.